iotaledger/hornet/docs/post_installation/managing.md

     ]
   },
   "pruning": {
+    "milestones": {
+      "enabled": false,
+      "maxMilestonesToKeep": 60480
+    },
+    "size": {
       "enabled": true,
-    "delay": 60480,
+      "targetSize": "30GB",
+      "thresholdPercentage": 10.0,
+      "cooldownTime": "5m"
+    },
     "pruneReceipts": false
-  }
+  },
 ```

 ### Snapshot pruning
 During a snapshot, messages may be deleted from the ledger if they were confirmed by an old milestone.
 In other words, the term `pruning` means the deletion of the old history from the node database:
-* To enable pruning, set the `pruning.enabled` key to enabled
+* To enable pruning, set the `pruning.milestones.enabled` or `pruning.size.enabled` key to enabled
-* The `pruning.delay` defines how far back from the current confirmed milestone should be pruned
+* The `pruning.milestones.maxMilestonesToKeep` defines how far back from the current confirmed milestone should be pruned
+* The `pruning.size.targetSize` defines the maximum database size, old data will be pruned.

 There are two types of snapshots: